h4seeb-cmd/turtle/_posts/2023-01-18-perfTaskGrading3.md

       <td>Row 1</td>
       <td>1</td>
       <td>1</td>
-      <td>The student met all of the requirements.
-The video showed the code running, and it specifies the program's purpose.
-Additionaly, the response adequately describes the program's functionality as seen in the video.
-The response also describes the input and output.</td>
+      <td>The student met the requirement of recording a video that demonstrates the code working, and they specified the code's purpose adequately.</td>
     </tr>
         <tr>
       <td>Row 2</td>
       <td>1</td>
-      <td>0</td>
+      <td>1</td>
-      <td>I believed that the student met all of the requirements because 2 code segments were shown, however Collegeboard wrote that the data in the second list is not accessed, so it doesn't count.</td>
+      <td>The student met all of the requirements because 2 code segments were shown, the first segment shows data being stored in the identified list and a second segment showing data being accessed from the list.
+The list is named nounList, and the response identifies what is stored in the list.</td>
     </tr>
     <tr>
       <td>Row 3</td>
-      <td>0</td>
+      <td>1</td>
-      <td>0</td>
+      <td>1</td>
-      <td>The list shown in the response does not manage complexity, as it's purpose is to count, however this can simply be done by a variable.</td>
+      <td>The program correctly stated why lists are important for managing complexity.</td>
     </tr>
         <tr>
       <td>Row 4</td>